kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 }
 ```

-To define custom properties like a _category_, a _description_, or even a _publishing date_, you can declare them at the top of your markdown file between two `---`:
+To define custom properties like a _category_, a _description_, or even a _publishing date_, you can declare them at the top of your markdown file between `---`:

 ```shell
   // src/data/posts/myGreatPost.md